A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Entanglement: Under the Shadow of `Outcomes' and `Particles'

-Just like in the case of other notions used within the theory of quanta, entanglement did not escape the scrambling.
-As we argued extensively in \cite{deRondeMassri18d}, the metaphysical prejudices regarding the reference of the theory combined with the emphasis of prediction over theoretical representation also reached the 1935 Schr\"odinger's definition of {\it quantum entanglement}.
-Firstly, through the unjustified presupposition that QM makes reference to our ``common sense'' (metaphysical) picture ---grounded on Newtonian space-time atomism--- of ``small particles'' and consequently, that an analysis which considers separability as a standpoint is justified.
-And secondly, through the ---implicit--- application of the positivist idea that QM makes reference to certain (actual) predictions of measurement outcomes (or observations) and consequently, that the notion of ``collapse'' and ``pure state'' must be regarded as fundamental cornerstone of any definition.
-This construction of entanglement founded on a very weak metaphysical pillars ---completely unrelated to the mathematical formalism--- has lead to many difficulties.
-Firstly, the definition of entanglement is purely negative, contra-posed to the notion of separability.
+Just like in the case of other notions used within the theory of quanta, entanglement did not escape this chaotic situation.
+As it was argued extensively in \cite{deRondeMassri18d}, the metaphysical prejudices regarding the reference of the theory combined with the emphasis on prediction over theoretical representation also reached in the year 1935 Schr\"odinger's definition of {\it quantum entanglement}.
+Firstly, through the presupposition ---grounded on Newtonian space-time atomism--- that QM makes reference to ``small particles'' and consequently, that an analysis which considers space-time {\it separability} as a standpoint is justified.
+And secondly, through the ---implicit--- application of the positivist idea according to which QM makes reference to certain (actual) predictions of measurement outcomes (or observations) and consequently, that the notion of ``collapse'' and ``pure state'' should be considered as fundamental cornerstones of any definition of entanglement.
+This controversial construction of entanglement founded on very weak (metaphysical) pillars added in an {\it ad hoc} manner and unrelated to the mathematical formalism has lead to many difficulties.
+Indeed, as we discussed in detail in \cite{deRondeMassri18d}, the definition of entanglement is purely negative, it is constructed in contraposition to the notion of {\it separability}.
 That which is not separable is entangled.
-Secondly, this definition only works with pure states, but not with mixtures.
-It is a difficult problem to determine if a mixed state is separable or not.
-Thirdly, there seems to exist also within the notion of entanglement a strange scrambling of objective correlations with subjective knowledge.
-A problem that Einstein and Schr\"odinger made explicit already in 1935.
-Finally, it is not really clear what quantum entanglement really means since the ``common sense'' Newtonian explanation in terms of particles seems to crash with the orthodox formalism of the theory.
-In this article we attempt to provide an objective definition of quantum entanglement which is grounded on the orthodox formalism of QM alone without making any metaphysical presupposition.
-But before doing so let us briefly recall one of the main problems in which the orthodox definition of entanglement is still immersed in.
+In orthodox textbook QM the notion of separability is mathematically represented in terms of the product of subspaces and it is assumed that such product represents naturally the interaction between quantum systems (see e.g., \cite{Hughes92, Jauch68}).
+However, it is far from clear what is the physical meaning of factorizability in QM, or what is its operational counterpart.
+Regardless of its widespread application, factorizability of Hilbert spaces has nothing to do with separability.
+The product of subspaces simply cannot be interpreted as the addition of `systems' ---as in classical physics.
+The reason is simple, the product of two rays ($H_1 \otimes H_2$) {\it generate} a whole plane ($H_{12} = H_1 \otimes H_2$) which obviously contains more points than the ones present in the original rays (see also for a more detailed analysis: \cite{Clifton95, Clifton96}).
+As it is well known in quantum logic, the conjunction in QM is not the same as the union of sets and quantum systems are essentially non-separable \cite{Aerts84b}.
+Even worse, as shown in \cite{DelaTorre10}, the notion of entanglement is relative to the choice of the factorization of the Hilbert space.
+Another problem is that the orthodox definition only works with pure states, but not with mixtures.
+It is a difficult problem to determine if a mixed state is separable or not \cite{LiQuiao18}.
+Furthermore, as remarked by Einstein and Schr\"odinger in 1935, there seems to exist within the notion of entanglement a strange scrambling of objective correlations with subjective knowledge ---due to the ``collapse'' of the quantum wave functions (section 2).
+Finally, it is not really clear what quantum entanglement really means since the ``common sense'' explanation in terms of collapsing particles seems to crash with the orthodox formalism of the theory right from the start.